Please review the In-Hospital Volunteer Opportunities below to consider what best suits you.

 ICU baby hosts monthly dinners for all families with a baby in the NICU at South Miami Hospital and Holtz Children’s Hospital.
 The supper is served by volunteers in a conference room in the hospital so that families can briefly leave their babies side for a warm meal.
 The Supper organically turns in to an informal support group as families have the opportunity to speak with other NICU families who are going through a NICU journey of their own.

 NICU experience is encouraged, but not required, to become a volunteer for this program.
 Volunteers must also be available once a month on the designated Wednesday evening of the Supper.
-Dates will be provided privately by ICU baby’s Volunteer Coordinator.
+Dates of the meals will be provided privately.

 CUISINE & CRAFTS